 - A Time article estimates that a child can add up to $14,970 to annual expenses for middle-income families before taxes.

 - Based on research data by The Pew Research Center, the number of US births has declined significantly in the past several years, possibly because having more children is too expensive for the average couple.

 Offset the cost of raising a child with these resources

 If you find that the cost to raise a child is becoming overwhelming, these ideas may help:

 There are plenty of nonprofits or religious organizations that offer sliding scale payment options for daycare.
 There are alternative payment (AP) daycare programs at select YMCAs across the country, and many other nonprofits offer similar programs.

 Whether you’re trying to save for your child’s college fund or you simply need help paying for the essentials, online fundraising can be a lifeline.
 Crowdfunding is a free and simple way to pay for these expenses, and thousands of people have already started family fundraisers.

 Disposable diapers can cost between $70-80 each month, according to Money Under 30.
 Local diaper banks can be a huge source of financial relief for new parents trying to pay for diapers every month.
 If you’re a new parent struggling with diaper costs, search the National Diaper Bank, which has programs across the US.

 Start reducing child-related expenses today

 Crowdfunding makes it easier than ever for families to reach out for help.
-People rely on GoFundMe’s free fundraising platform to raise funds for kids and families every day.
+People rely on GoFundMe’s free fundraising platform service to raise funds for kids and families every day.
 Your family’s fundraising page becomes a space where friends and family provide both financial and emotional support.
-If you haven’t already, start your free fundraiser on GoFundMe today.
+If you haven’t already, start your free fundraiser on GoFundMe to help with your child costs today.